California dog at shelter for over 5 years adopted in time for Christmas

 CLICK HERE TO GET THE FOX NEWS APP

-The rescue says that since opening in May 2008, they've rescued over 2,500 dogs and house more than 40 dogs — from "abusive homes and county shelters where they were designated to be euthanized" — at their shelter at any given time.
+The rescue says that since opening in May 2008, they've rescued over 2,500 dogs and house more than 40 dogs — from "abusive homes and county shelters where they were designated to be euthanized" — at their no-kill shelter at any given time.